MostKhalifa/SSSInternship/README.md

 By showcasing this application built with industry-standard practices, this repository reflects my commitment to quality software development and continuous learning.
 I hope this project demonstrates my technical skills and dedication to excellence.
-Feel free to explore the code and reach out if you have any questions or feedback.
-Thank you for visiting!